 The programme is offered twice per year in April and October.

-The next cohort starts on October 5th, 2020 and applications will open on June 29th.
+The next cohort starts on October 12th, 2020; applications are now closed.

 If you have a question please contact the University of London via their Student Enquiry System.

 Whether you have high school qualifications or experience working in a computer science field, earning a valuable degree helps move your career forward.
 If you do not meet the academic requirements for direct entry, apply via the performance based admission route.

 There are two open application times each year corresponding to the two study sessions.
 Apply via direct entry, or performance based admission if you do not meet the academic requirements for direct entry.Learn more about admissions

 The course material ranges from entry-level subjects to specialised topics.
 If you already have a degree outside of computer science, the curriculum will bring you up-to-date on the latest industry applications and practices.Learn more about the programme

 With the BSc Computer Science, you can apply for a range of computational and mathematical jobs in the creative industries, business, finance, education, medicine, engineering and science.
 Typical job titles include application programmer, software engineer, creative coder, video game developer and systems analyst.Learn more about careers

 Students access lectures through the Coursera platform, but are advised and assessed by UoL faculty and teaching assistants on a rigorous set of assignments, projects, and exams.
 The flexible degree programmes allow you to study online according to your own schedule.Learn more about student experience